curt-mitch/awesome-PETs/README.md

 ### Blogs

+- [OpenMined Blog](https://blog.openmined.org/) - Blog of the open-source group OpenMined with several posts on PETs and privacy tech.

 ### Papers

 - [Privacy enhancing technologies: Adoption guide](https://www.gov.uk/government/publications/privacy-enhancing-technologies-adoption-guide) - A white paper and interactive tool on adopting PETs for projects provided by the UK government's Centre for Data Ethics and Innovation.